gitavares/Angular5Studies/README.md

 OBS: for installing the late version, just run:
 > npm install --save bootstrap
 /* but the sintaxe is different for this course */

+/* to generate a new component automatically */
+> ng generate component COMPONENT_NAME
+or
+> ng g c COMPONENT_NAME